adriangb/scikeras/docs/source/wrappers.rst

 ++++++++++++++++++++++++
 This is a dictionary of parameters destined for :py:func:`tensorflow.Keras.Model.compile`.
 This dictionary can be used like ``model.compile(**compile_kwargs)``.
-All optimizers, losses and metrics will be compiled if classes with routed parameters were passed (see :ref:`param-routing`).
+All optimizers, losses and metrics will be compiled to objects, even if string shorthands (e.g. ``optimizer="adam"``) were passed.

 ``params``
 ++++++++++++++++++++++++